Black Summoner: Characters

 She is the daughter of the former Demon King Gustav, who was sealed away for her safety.
 She was taught to become an Arcane Pugilist and became Kelvin's third contracted servant.
 Despite her age, Sera is like a big child, since the world is all so new to her.
+She's very playful and somewhat of a battle junkie like Kelvin.
+With Kelvin, she tends to be playfully smug and likes teasing him.
+Like the other girls, she also competes for Kelvin's affection, such as who will sleep next to him at night.